GoogleCloudPlatform/anthos-service-mesh-packages/scripts/asm-installer/README.md

 Use the `--dry-run` flag for the script to display commands with side effects instead of executing them, or use the `--verbose` flag to display _and_ execute the commands.
 Combine the --verbose flag with --help to see extended help.

-## Release

-The release_asm_installer script is used to upload various versions of the script into the associated GCS buckets.

-This is intended for Google internal use, but is included here for transparency.